Updated: Jul 5

-Urban legends, tales, fable, and myths – stories have been part of our life from childhood.
+Urban legends, tales, fables, and myths – stories have been part of our life from childhood.
 Crafting myths around brands and products have proven to create more engagement with consumers and enhance perceived value.

 If we were to look at a painting with a yellow splash of colour, it would just be a boring painting.
 If I was to tell you this yellow splash of colour was painted by a little boy in a school in Manhattan on 9/11, then the painting would certainly be worth looking at a bit more, wouldn’t it?